Air2air/northworks/public/content/c-thibaudet-01-21-2011.md

   - pianist might
   - also will
   - music is
-  - young son
+  - Yves Thibaudet
-  - he has
+  - Zellerbach Hall
-  - renown opera
+  - Like Liszt
-  - ability in
+  - In Europe
-  - seem to
+  - Franz Liszt
 title: Thibaubet gives a lift to legacy of Liszt in Berkeley recital
 type: interview
 ---